 Anything tricky I should be aware of?

-• You can use your home mailing address if you don’t have an office address.
-Just be aware this info will be public.
+You can use your home mailing address if you don’t have an office address—but be aware that this information will be public.

-• You’ll be asked to name either an individual agent or a registered corporate agent for your business.
-This person must provide an address where they can receive legal notices, summons, and subpoenas.
+You’ll be asked to name either an individual agent or a registered corporate agent for your business.
+This person must provide a physical address where they can receive legal notices, summons, and subpoenas.
 You can be your LLC’s agent.

 Step 3: File a Statement of Information

-After you file your LLC Articles of Organization, you’ll need to file an initial Statement of Information (also known as an annual report) with the California Secretary of State.
-This keeps the state updated on changes in your LLC such as the business address or the names of the LLC’s members.
+After you file your California Articles of Organization, you’ll need to file an initial Statement of Information (also known as an annual report) with the California Secretary of State.
+This keeps the state updated on changes in your LLC, such as the business address or the names of the LLC’s members.

 Why is this important?

-• California law requires that you file a Form LLC-12 within 90 days of registering with the Secretary of State and then every two years, serving as a biennial report, in order to keep your business’s public record in good standing.
+California law requires that you file a Form LLC-12 within 90 days of registering with the Secretary of State and then every two years, serving as a biennial report, to keep your business’s public record in good standing.

 What do I need to do?